HudsonValleyFriends/Hudson-Valley-Friends/index.md

 # Welcome to SCHH Hudson Valley Friends!

 Our mission is to promeote, develop and encourage relationships among former residents and friends of the Hudson valley in New York State.
-Teh nine counties of the Hudson valley are Westchester, rockand, Orange, Putnam, Dutchess, Albany, Ulster
+The ten counties of the Hudson valley are Westchester, rockand, Orange, Putnam, Dutchess, Albany, Ulster, Greeene, colkumbia adn Rensselaer.